 “Harari suspects that the biotechnological revolution signals the end of sapiens: we will be replaced by bioengineered post-humans, ‘amortal’ cyborgs, capable of living forever.
 But amortality isn’t immortality, because it will always be possible for us to die by violence, and Harari is plausibly sceptical about how much good it will do us.
 As amortals, we may become hysterically and disablingly cautious … The deaths of those we love may become far more terrible.
 We may grow weary of all things under the sun – even in heaven … We may come to agree with JRR Tolkien‘s elves, who saw mortality as a gift to human beings that they themselves lacked.”
 (The Guardian, Sept 11 2014)

-A living organism is not a machine, but a consubstantiality of matter and spirit, sealed by a flash of light at the moment of conception, and joined, according to the Santa Muerte mythology, by a silver thread which she will cut with her scythe at the moment of death.
+A living organism is not a machine, but a consubstantiality of matter and spirit, sealed by a flash of light at the moment of conception, and joined, according to Santa Muerte mythology, by a silver thread which she will cut with her scythe at the moment of death.
 If that thread can no longer be found, there can be no distinction between matter and spirit, and the organism is condemned to be one or the other, which in this material realm can only be matter.
-It must degrade, then, in other words, into a machine — whose parts can be continuously replaced but which cannot be alive.
-Its amortality makes it automaton, merely, as Descartes conceived of animals — a mere mechanism.
+It must degrade, in other words, into a machine — whose parts can be continuously replaced but which cannot be alive; an automaton, merely, as Descartes conceived of animals — a mere mechanism.

-It seems logical to me, then, that life cannot exist independently of death: or that the denial of one is also the denial of the other, because it’s the denial of that consubstantiality, that super-position of matter and spirit in the same space.
+It seems logical to me, then, that life cannot exist independently of death: that the denial of one is also the denial of the other, because it’s the denial of that consubstantiality, that super-position of matter and spirit.
 To banish death is merely to redefine the living organism as a machine, in a reprise of the grotesque Cartesian error.

 “And in those days shall men seek death, and shall not find it; and shall desire to die, and death shall flee from them.”
 Revelation 9:6 (KJV)